 Proper casings shield circuit boards from direct external contamination.

-For even more protection, you can consider applying conformal coating.
+For even more protection, you can consider applying the conformal coating.
 This coat prevents numerous damaging agents, including dust, moisture, salt spray, fungi and acids from encroaching onto the board.
 Proper conformal products are also breathable, allowing moisture trapped underneath to escape.
 The only downside is that reworking the PCB will require you to strip off and later reapply the coating.

 Figure 8: Applying Conformal Coating